Tutorial | Creating a “Top Blog Posts” Dashboard Page Using the Wix CLI

 Step 3 | Add permissions

 In this step, we'll show how to add permissions for the app.
-We use the queryPosts() and getPostMetrics() functions in the Wix SDK’s Blog API to get a list of all posts and post metrics.
-Then we use React code to display the most liked and viewed posts on our dashboard page.
+We will use the queryPosts() and getPostMetrics() functions in the Wix SDK’s Blog API to get a list of all posts and post metrics.
+Then we'll use React code to display the most liked and viewed posts on our dashboard page.

-To use the queryPosts() and getPostMetrics() functions, we need to give our app permission in your app's dashboard.
+To use the queryPosts() and getPostMetrics() functions, we need to give our app permission in the app's dashboard.
 Let’s first look for the permission that we need in the Permission Scopes section of the queryPosts() function’s page.

 The Permission Scopes section reads that we must have one of the permission scopes on the list.
 In our example, we choose the Manage Blog permission scope.